 Rebalancing can help manage risk

-A change in economic conditions or large market moves, upward or downward, can significantly alter a portfolio’s risk/ reward profile.
 A constructive way to realign a portfolio is to periodically trim those asset classes that have grown beyond target levels and invest in those that have dropped below target levels to bring the allocation back to its original targets.
 This is an effective version of the “buy low, sell high” principle.
+But it is important to recognize that rebalancing a portfolio may trigger capital gains taxes, so tax-sensitive investors need to take this factor into consideration.
+A more subtle way of rebalancing is to direct any new funds into asset classes that are underweighted and to fund any cash needs by selling asset classes that are overweighted.

 Stay the course

-While it is important to design a solid plan and then implement it using the right mix of assets and proper diversification, these efforts may be all for naught if an investor is unable to adhere to the plan.
+While it is important to design a solid plan and then implement it using a mix of assets and proper diversification, these efforts may be all for naught if an investor is unable to adhere to the plan.
+We believe market volatility should be viewed as a potential opportunity rather than an obstacle for investors.
+Expectations for more normal volatility levels, with periodic spikes given today’s economic and geopolitical uncertainties, may offer greater rewards to patient and disciplined investors.

 Periodically reevaluate your investment strategy